salma-nyagaka/INTERVIEW-PREP/interview reading/postgresql.md

 **REPEATABLE READ**: Prevents dirty reads and non-repeatable reads, allows phantom reads **SERIALIZABLE**: Prevents all phenomena, highest isolation level

-### 6. What is database normalization and why is it important?
-Database normalization is the process of organizing data to minimize redundancy and dependency.
-It's important because it eliminates data redundancy, prevents update anomalies, reduces storage space, improves data integrity, and makes database maintenance easier.
-However, it may require more complex queries and joins.

 ### 7. Explain the different normal forms
 **First Normal Form (1NF)**: Eliminate repeating groups, each cell contains atomic values